Want To Refinance Your Home Loan With Record Low Rates? Get Ready For A Hefty Fee

 Fannie and Freddie say the extra fee makes up for the added risk they are taking on because of "adverse market" conditions.
 In other words, with the pandemic and economic crisis, there's more risk of defaults and foreclosures.

-They also stress they are not charging the fee on home purchases so as not to hurt home sales.
-And they say banks and other lenders are making record profits on refinanced loans so they don't necessarily have to pass along the added cost to homeowners.
+The entities also stress they are not charging the fee on home purchases so as not to hurt home sales.
+And they say banks and other lenders are making record profits on refinanced loans, so they don't necessarily have to pass along the added cost to homeowners.

-But with so many homeowners clamoring to take advantage of record-low interest rates, demand is high, and most lenders are unlikely to absorb that extra cost.
+But with so many homeowners clamoring to take advantage of record-low interest rates, demand is high and most lenders are unlikely to absorb that extra cost.

 "It will be passed along to the consumer," says Bob Broeksmit, president of the Mortgage Bankers Association.
 He blames the Trump administration-appointed regulators at the Federal Housing Finance Agency who approved the new fee.